refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 `sudo iptables -t nat -I POSTROUTING 1 -o tinc -s 192.168.48.0/24 ! -d 192.168.48.0/24 -j SNAT --to-source 10.26.11.1` on master node, make compute nodes available without any modification on them. (this new SNAT line is hopefully also managed by ansible playbooks). `sudo iptables -t nat -nLv` check current iptables.

+### jumbo frame

+`ip link set eth0 mtu 9000`

+Test: `ping -M do -s 8972 master`, do: fragmentation forbiden, there is head bytes auto added, so -s 9000 is unaccessible, see [this post](https://zhuanlan.zhihu.com/p/30020463).

+MTU setting in netplan has issues in ubuntu18.04, so basically it doesn't work by netplan apply.
+See one [possible solution by add mac address match in netplan](https://hoppsjots.org/?p=229)

+The benchmarks shows little gain in enabling jumbo frames.

 ### backup

 ```bash